 I added the two diodes to my board and tested it.
 I found that it works on 6V DC but barely.
 Due to the voltage drop on the first diode just 3.8V remains over the coil, just enough to energise it (for this specific relay: SRC-S-06VDC).
 If the battery voltage drops below 6V the coil is no longer energised.
 I therefore decided to use 9V DC block battery instead of 6V.
 This should provide a wide margin for operation without damaging the relay.

-NOTE: I found that other people such as +Virgil Machine were having good results with just a diode across the coil.
-Here is a link to his blog page.
+NOTE: I found that other people were having good results with just a diode across the coil.
+Here is a link to such an example.
 That didn’t work for me possibly to due the relay that I use.

 Next I’ll mounted the perf board (I used the handy half-size perma protoboard from Adafruit for this which I picked up for 4.95 euro) and the battery on the cart.
 I connected the the motor, battery and switches to the perf board.
 Then it was time to test the cart.
 The first test went miserably because the cart didn’t react to the switches.
 I then connected my bench power supply to the cart and it worked fine.
 I figured that the capacity of one block battery is insufficient to power the cart.
 I solved this by placing two block batteries in parallel which doubles the capacity of the power source.

 With the power problem solved I made the last additions to the cart.
 I added an on/off switch and a glued a piece of plywood with velcro on it to the back of the cart.
 I attached the two block batteries to the velcro.
 Lastly I glued rubber to the front wheel to get more grip.

 While testing the cart I noted that it runs way to fast.
 I already damaged a sensor when cart hit a closet.
 Also the alligator clips come loose when the cart hits something.
 Nevertheless I feel I have nearly completed this experiment.
 I’ll probably replace the motor for one with lower RPM (and a less power hungry one).